rycolos/RetroSort/README.md

 ```

 ## Configuration
-Remove `.template` from the `RetroSort.conf.template` config file and update per your local systems.
+Remove `.template` from the `RetroSort.conf.template` config file and update per your local and remote systems.
+Host must appear in `known_hosts` in order to connect.
+If using hostname, host is case sensitive to how it appears in `known_hosts`.

 ```
 #localdir is directory where roms are stored locally
 #remotedir is parent directory on RetroPie where roms are stored remotely (usually /home/pi/RetroPie/roms/)